AraiKensuke/GCoh/README.md

 Here :point_right:
 <A href="https://colab.research.google.com/github/AraiKensuke/GCoh/blob/master/simulations/simulated_multichannel_EEG_Gcoh.ipynb">is a notebook illustrating the data scenario:</A>
 :point_left:.
 THis link will open up a colab notebook that will generate a simulated EEG dataset, and show the patterns of multichannel neural coherence we can extract from the data.

+If you have an EDF file from DSi-21, go here:

+<A href="https://colab.research.google.com/github/AraiKensuke/GCoh/blob/master/cluster_eeg_gcoh.ipynb">GCoh analysis on EEG</A>